stellar-deprecated/developers/README.md

 By default, the site is served under the developers/ subfolder.
 This is to reduce the amount of bugs when this site is deployed to https://www.stellar.org/developers/.
 This can be changed by passing a custom baseUrl to the gulp build task like so: `gulp --baseUrl="/"` or `gulp build --baseUrl="/"`.

+When working on the site, you can also use the `--debug` option to generate output that is easier to debug in the browser (it includes things like sourcemaps).

 ### Browser JavaScript
 Browser JavaScript files live in [`src/js`](/src/js/). `vendor.js` is generated from bower_components and not checked in to the repository.